NASA Logo, National Aeronautics and Space Administration

 TWINS will provide stereo imaging of the Earth's magnetosphere, the region surrounding the planet controlled by its magnetic field and containing the Van Allen radiation belts and other energetic charged particles.
 TWINS will enable three-dimensional global visualization of this region, which will lead to greatly enhanced understanding of the connections between different regions of the magnetosphere and their relation to the solar wind.

-+ Learn more about the TWINS Mission
++ Learn more at the TWINS Mission Website